Chapter 31 : Beautiful

 "Uh-huh."
 With that, I hung up and dialed Fred.
-It took me a while to find his number since he had previously saved himself in my phone as ‘Your Sexy Master’ and I had forgotten.
+It took me a while to find his number since he had previously saved himself in my phone under the name ‘Brown Sugar,' and I had forgotten.

 It didn’t even do one complete ring before someone picked up.

 “YOOOOOO!
-If it isn’t my favorite ginger in the WHOLE WIDE WORLD—and that’s saying a lot, you know, considering who I’m related to.
-YOU’RE WELCOME,” Freddy slurred, guffawing, into the phone, cheerful and completely oblivious to the fact that he was in a lot of trouble.
+If it isn’t my favorite ginger in the WHOLE WIDE WORLD, HOLLA!
+High praise, you know, considering who I’m related to,” Freddy slurred, guffawing, into the phone, cheerful and completely oblivious to the fact that he was in a lot of trouble.

-“You, sir, are in a lot of trouble.”
+“You are in a lot of trouble.”
+What can I say?
 I don’t like to beat around the bush.

 “Huh?
-What are you on about, Aggs?
+What are you on about, Aggy?
 This is the best night ever!”
-This was followed by a long string of woo-hooing, Tarzan yells, and probably the most horrendous rendition of ‘I’ve Had The Time of My Life’ that I’ve ever heard.
+This was followed by a long string of woo-hooing, Tarzan yells, and probably the most horrendous rendition of the chorus of ‘I’ve Had The Time of My Life’ that I’ve ever heard.
 I rolled my eyes, holding the phone away from my ear until he’d finished.

 The minute he stopped, I opened my mouth and let him have it.
 I didn’t care if he was drunk and clueless, he was being an idiot.
 More so than usual.
-I mean, it was 4 AM, for god’s sakes!
-I should not be babysitting after a barely-conscious, intoxicated twit who thinks it’s funny to play Hide and Seek in the middle of a cop bust!
-I should be snuggling into bed right now and maybe creepily staring at Ryan Fisher while he sleeps!
-Is there no justice in this world anymore?
+I mean, it was four AM, for god’s sakes!
+I should not be babysitting a barely-conscious, intoxicated Weasley who thinks it’s funny to play Hide and Seek in the middle of a cop bust!
+I should be snuggling into bed right now and maybe creepily watching Ryan Fisher while he sleeps!
+Was there no justice in this world anymore?